Showing content for section Overview

 There are further opportunities to attend Research Seminars and Workshops organised by the University's Graduate School.

 A master's degree in an appropriate subject and a suitable workplace environment to support the professional research and development project.
-Applicants are subject to interview.
+All applicants will be invited to attend an interview.

 English language proficiency at a minimum of IELTS band 7.0 with no component score below 6.5.